golang/proposal/design/13073-code-of-conduct.md

 #### Acknowledgements

-Parts of this document were derived from the Code of Conduct documents of the Rust, Django, and FreeBSD projects.
+Parts of this document were derived from the Code of Conduct documents of the Django, FreeBSD, and Rust projects.

 ---